Misterbuberlin/cimt_home_assignemt/README.md

-###
+# Solution to a home assignment for CIMT AG.

+## How to clone the spring-boot project

-to clone this project to your local, run git clone https://github.com/Misterbuberlin/cimt_home_assignemt.git
+To clone this project to your local computer, run git clone https://github.com/Misterbuberlin/cimt_home_assignemt.git

-###
+## Specification

-Implements a REST application with two endpoints:
+This is an implementation of a REST application with two endpoints:

 one that returns a fibonnaci number, given its position.
 Example of how to query the fibonacci endpoint: curl -H "Content-Type: application/json" -X GET http://localhost:8080/values/fibonacci/7

 The other one returns the greatest common denominator, given two values.
-Example of how to test the endpoint: curl -H "Content-Type: application/json" -X POST -d '{"val1": -12, "val2": 18}' http://localhost:8080/values/gcd
+Example of how to query the endpoint: curl -H "Content-Type: application/json" -X POST -d '{"val1": -12, "val2": 18}' http://localhost:8080/values/gcd

-to run the application,
-run  ./gradlew bootRun
+To run the application, run ./gradlew bootRun